vijaybirru/documentation/org/team_users.rst

 .. image:: /org/images/finance_admin.png
    :scale: 70%

-To add a Global Admin, go to the |Scalr| scope and click on Users.
+To add a Financial Admin, go to the |Scalr| scope and click on Users.
 Once you are on the Users page, click on New User, enter the information that is prompted for, and then make sure you tick the Financial Admin radio button:

 .. image:: /org/images/finance_admin2.png
    :scale: 70%